 Where I’m at Now

-I still deal with cravings for sugar and chocolate.
-I love a square of dark chocolate or an Unreal bar after lunch and I sometimes wonder if I’ll ever not want it.
+I still love a square of dark chocolate or an Unreal bar after lunch and I sometimes wonder if I’ll ever not want it.
 But I know that the more I eat to feel good, the more I feel the contrast when I eat a brownie and it sits in my stomach like a rock for two hours.
 I’m also re-learning where and how I can eat out, especially on date nights.

 Maybe you are wondering if this is something you can do too.
 It absolutely is.
 You just have to be willing to ask yourself bold questions and answer them honestly.
 It might take a few times of eating six oreos and a scoop of ice cream at 2pm on a Wednesday without knowing why before you do know why.